Disease Guide ·Progressive Retinal Atrophy ·2026

 What Is Progressive Retinal Atrophy

-PRA is a group of inherited degenerative eye diseases that cause the photoreceptor cells in the retina to deteriorate over time.
-The rod cells (night vision) are affected first, followed by cone cells (day vision).
-It's caused by genetic mutations passed from parent dogs.
-Affects dozens of breeds with different genetic variants
+PRA is an inherited eye disease where photoreceptor cells deteriorate over time.
+Rod cells (night vision) are affected first, then cone cells (day vision).
+Caused by genetic mutations from parent dogs.
+Affects dozens of breeds with different variants

 Symptoms - What to Watch For

-Night blindness is usually the first sign — bumping into things in dim light.
-Reluctance to go into dark rooms or navigate stairs at night.
-Eyes may develop a reflective shine or dilated pupils.
+Night blindness is the first sign - bumping into things in dim light, avoiding dark rooms and stairs.
+Eyes may develop reflective shine or dilated pupils.
 Gradual loss of daytime vision.
 Cataracts often develop secondary to PRA.
 Progression is slow and painless

 Diagnosis - $200-$500